-I love the first counseling session with a new student.
-You get to introduce yourself as an encouraging, safe adult that is going to help and support them.
-It's the place that you establish norms, build rapport, and involve the student in their own growth.
-That's a pretty incredible day's work.
+I loved the first counseling session with a new student.
+You get to introduce yourself as an encouraging, safe adult who will help and support them.
+It's where you establish norms, build rapport, and involve students in their growth.
+That's an incredible day's work.

-Until I realized, I was mostly just using the first counseling session to introduce myself, tell them what my job was and ask a few questions.
-My first sessions were not climbing that aspirational mountain I had in my head.
-Worse, it was costing me valuable time with students down the line because I had not set the stage I should have set in the first session.
+I used the first counseling session to introduce myself, explain counseling, and ask a few questions.
+I was leaving so much potential on the table.
+Worse, it was costing me valuable time with students down the line because I didn't set the stage in the first session.

-I don't like when I find myself doing a task without knowing the purpose or losing valuable time.
+I don't like when I find myself doing something without thinking about the purpose.
 So I asked myself, "What did I want that first session to accomplish?".

 I wanted it to: